 In the battle against cancer, it’s important to have a solid support system, including family, friends, and a care team.
-The UMMC Cancer Institute can also help by connecting patients to information and services before, during, and after treatment.
+The UMMC Cancer Center and Research Institute can also help by connecting patients to information and services before, during, and after treatment.

 Back to top.

 The UMMC Cancer Center and Research Institute has a special room for patients who have lost their hair while undergoing cancer treatments.
-The Appearance Room allows patients to gather privately or with others to select wigs, turbans, scarves, and other fashion items free of charge.
-Contact a Cancer Institute social worker for information.
+The appearance room allows patients to gather privately or with others to select wigs, turbans, scarves, and other fashion items free of charge.
+Contact a Cancer Center and Research Institute social worker for information.

 The Appearance Room also features artwork done in a painting classes to brighten the walls and commemorate the seasons.
 Some patients may choose to participate, too, sharing their paintings with others for a few weeks.

 Many patients find help and comfort from other survivors at local support groups or online groups.
 Whether face-to-face or through the internet, support groups can provide information, encouragement, and answers to everyday questions.
 Many of the groups are run by cancer survivors who intimately know the problems patients may encounter.
-UMMC Cancer Institute social workers can help find a local group or, if one is not available, help establish a new one.
+UMMC Cancer Center and Research Institute social workers can help find a local group or, if one is not available, help establish a new one.